rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 }
 ```

-This is the definining characteristic of volatile operations, which makes them
+The fact that hardware loads and stores must be emitted even when the compiler's
+optimizer can predict the results of loads or assert that stores will have no
+effect on program execution is one of the most central characteristics of
+volatile operations, it is what makes these operations suitable for sensitive
-suitable for sensitive memory manipulations such as cryptographic secret erasure
-or memory-mapped I/O.
+memory manipulations such as cryptographic secret erasure or memory-mapped I/O.

 ---